Mansion-ZX/Mansion-ZX.github.io/_pages/about.md

 ---
 I am a Lecturer in Robotics at School of Electrical and Mechanical Engineering, Faculty of Technology, University of Portsmouth (UoP), UK.
 Previously, I worked at [Shenyang Institute of Automation (SIA)](http://www.sia.cas.cn/), Chinese Academy of Sciences (CAS), Shenyang, China, and at [Italian Institute of Technology (IIT)](https://www.iit.it/our-research), Genova, Italy.
 I got my PhD degree in Mechatronics from University of Chinese Academy of Sciences (UCAS) in 2019.

 My research interests focus on Robotic Systems, Human-Robot Interaction, and Artificial Intelligence (AI).
 I am keen to apply these technologies to solve real-life problems.
 I am really fascinated by space, especially space robotics projects.
-I am building my own Lab (Human-AI-Robot Interaction Lab) at UoP now.
+I am building my own research line (Human-AI-Robot Interaction Group) at UoP now.

 I am serving as an Associate Editor for [Frontiers in Robotics and AI](https://www.frontiersin.org/journals/robotics-and-ai) and [Journal of Field Robotics](https://onlinelibrary.wiley.com/journal/15564967).